bitgato/asobi/README.md

 Rules specific to games have been listed on their respective pages.

 ## Database
-Asobi currently uses PostgreSQL on Heroku but is also compatible with SQLite 3.35+ and MariaDB 10.5+.
+Asobi currently uses PostgreSQL from Supabase for Render deployment but is also compatible with SQLite 3.35+ and MariaDB 10.5+.
 Other databases are not supported due to the use of [`bulk_create`](https://docs.djangoproject.com/en/4.0/ref/models/querysets/#bulk-create) while creating some objects.